MicrosoftDocs/dynamics365smb-docs/business-central/across-report-selections.md

 [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

 You can't send all document types as email attachments.
-For those you can, the **Report Selection** page contains extra fields.
+For the document types you can, the **Report Selection** page contains extra fields.

 For example, on the **Report Selection - Sales** and **Report Selection - Purchase** pages, the following fields help you set up email: